efarish/portfolio/mobile/kivy_gps_tracker/README.md

-# Project: RESTful API Application
+# Project: Mobile Device Tracking Application

-WORK-IN-PROGRESS
+THIS IS A WORK-IN-PROGRESS

-This project demonstrates using Python and AWS services to implement a RESTful API.
-Highlights include the use of CloudFormation, CodePipeline, API Gateway, Lambda Authorizer, ECS, FastAPI, and SQLAlchemy.
+This project demonstrates using Python, AWS, and Kivy (a cross-platform GUI framework for Python) to implement a mobile device tracker.
+The AWS highlights include a RESTFul API web service implemented using CloudFormation, CodePipeline, API Gateway, a Lambda Authorizer, ECS, FastAPI, and SQLAlchemy.
+A mobile client app is implemented using Kivy.
+Once installed, the app calls the web service to report its GSP location and to retrieve the locations of any other mobile device logged into the appliacation.
+These device locations are then displayed on an interactive map.

 I made some architecture decisions to reduce the cost of deploying this app to AWS:

 * Cloud Map instead of an ALB is used integrate API Gateway and ECS.
-* Since only a single ECS task is provisioned, SQLite is used for data storage.
+* A single ECS task is provisioned.
+* SQLite is used for data storage.
 * To avoid the expense of a NAT Gateway, all resources are deployed to a single public subnet.

-For reliability and scalability, the architecture supports increasing the size of the ECS cluster and adding addition subnets with minimal changes:

-* To service the cluster, one of AWS's relational database services would be needed.
-However, since SQLAlchemy is used for ORM, the effort of swapping out SQLite is minimal.
-* The Cloud Map configuration used for the ECS service will automatically pickup the additional tasks instances and use round-robin for request distribution.

 A couple of additional notes:

 * Lambdas deployed to a public subnet have no internet access so a VPC Interface Endpoint is used to access AWS services.
 * The ECS service is secured by using its security group to restrict inbound access to API Gateway, Cloud Map, and Lambda.
-* Some of the AWS resources provisioned were included for personal didactic teaching.
+* Some of the AWS services used were for personal didactic teaching.
 For example, the Lambda Authorizer was included to experiment with securing an API Gateway.
 ECS and FastAPI are used to implement the endpoints instead of Lambda.
 Also, using an AWS account's default VPC would also have been cheaper, but less interesting.

 A final note on costs.
 For small ECS clusters, the AWS cost for public IPs and VPC endpoints is less than that of NAT gateways.
 Furthermore, an application load balancer is more expensive than Cloud Map.
 For larger clusters, this is probably not true.